International student: Canada

-Immigration, Refugees and Citizenship Canada (IRCC) reckons that as of December 2019, there were 642,480 international students which is a 13% increase from the previous year.
-In 2019, 30% of the international students in Canada were from India and 25% were from China.
+Immigration, Refugees and Citizenship Canada (IRCC) reckons that as of December 2023, there were 1,040,985 international students which is a 29% increase from the previous year.
+In 2023, 26.8% of the international students in Canada were from India and 5.6% were from China.
 The newest Canadian government International Education Strategy (IES) for the period 2019-2024 includes a commitment to diversify inbound students and distribute them more equally across the country rather than having a strong concentration in a few cities.

-Top 15 countries and regions sending students to Canada in 2019 are listed below.
+The top 15 countries and regions sending students to Canada in 2023 are listed below.